Skip to content

 This could also be written like this, using longer mirror sequences instead of referring to other elements:

-Example using symmetry:named() with no named references
+Example using orbit:named() with no named references

 local sym = cd'bc3'